North Carolina State Fair: History

-Katherine Smith Reynolds because the first female executive committee member of the North Carolina State Agricultural Society, serving from 1918 to 1921.
+Katherine Smith Reynolds was the first female executive committee member of the North Carolina State Agricultural Society, serving from 1918 to 1921.
 Edith Vanderbilt was the society's president from 1921 to 1924, serving as de fact fair chair and presiding over six men such as Josephus Daniels.
 Although adding women to the fair's board was progressive, it was also practical.
 Reynolds and Vanderbilt were two of the wealthiest individuals in the state.
 At the time, the cost of hosting the fair was increasing, and managing the mix of educational exhibits and commercial spectacles was expanding beyond the reach of a volunteer board.
 Vanderbilt got the fair back on a sound financial footing, "accomplishing what any number of men have failed to do."

 Following her success, Vanderbilt pressed the state for more financial support, speaking to the legislature from its floor.
 In return, she promised new buildings, better exhibits, and more attendees.
 One journalist wrote, "Mrs. Vanderbilt has given time, energy, and contagious enthusiasm, and men have found pleasure in helping her see her ambitions for North Carolina realized."

-Without Vanderbilt at its helm for 1925, the fair returned to shaky finances complicated by a site that was too small.
+Without Vanderbilt at its helm in 1925, the fair returned to shaky finances, complicated by a site that was too small.
 The North Carolina State Agricultural Society did not hold the fair in 1926.
 When the society disbanded, the State took over the fair.
 In 1927, the North Carolina Legislature designated 200 acre for new fairgrounds at the Blue Ridge Road and Hillsborough Street intersection on the west side of Raleigh.
 This site is still used for the North Carolina State Fair but has expanded to 344 acre.

 There was no fair in 1927 while the State developed the new fairgrounds.
-Wake Country contributed funds for new fairgrounds buildings, supplementing the proceeds from selling the former Agricultural Society's property.
+Wake County contributed funds for new fairgrounds buildings, supplementing the proceeds from selling the former Agricultural Society's property.
 The fair returned in 1928 with record crowds.
 New structures include livestock barns and commercial and educational buildings.